TheThingsIndustries/lorawan-stack-docs/doc/content/devices/adding-devices/_index.md

 {{< tabs/tab "Console" >}}

-## Adding Devices using the Console
+## Adding devices using the Console

 To create a device, first open the application you wish to add the device in.
 Go to **End devices** in the left menu and click on **+ Add end device** to reach the end device registration page.